winbench/bench/README.md

 * Follow the instructions of the setup wizzard
 * Use the setup dialog in _Bench Dashboard_ to activate apps and app groups

-## Quickstart with a new Markdown project

-If you activated the `Markdown` app group, you can go ahead with these steps:

-* Run the `new-project.cmd` action to scaffold a project with [Yeoman]
-* Choose the _MdProc_ generator to build a [Markdown] documentation project
-* Choose one of the different [Markdown] project templates (`Demo`, `Minimal`, `Personal Log`, ...)
-* Follow further instructions
-* Take a look at the README file in the scaffolded project

 ## Apps

 _Bench_ downloads a selection of commandline tools and applications,